simon-larsson/keras-swa/README.md

 ## Batch Normalization
 Last epoch will be a forward pass, i.e. have learning rate set to zero, for models with batch normalization.
 This is due to the fact that batch normalization uses the running mean and variance of it's preceding layer to make a normalization.
 SWA will offset this normalization by suddenly changing the weights in the end of training.
-Therefore it is necessary for the last epoch to be used to reset and recalculate batch normalization for the updated weights.
+Therefore, it is necessary for the last epoch to be used to reset and recalculate batch normalization for the updated weights.

 ### SWA